quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

         * templates/ - Contains the base template
     * manage.py - Command line utility for managing the project.
     * Azure cloud (Database)

+---
+Final Note:
+* This main structure was kept for the project.

+---

 ## Django Admin